Scoll down to view the artists we work with

 Photographer / Painter

-BOSCAR is an Art project founded by Vicky Steckel.
 A collaboration between the artist and her subject - creatives with a kindred spirit resulting in a mixed media art revolution.
 With a diverse and expansive image making career, Vicky broadens the scope with the undeniable urge to create her own wonderland.
-BOSCAR, from the performance art to the final piece, comes to life through the prowess of the creator's balance of abandon and constraint.
+From the performance art to the final piece, comes to life through the prowess of the creator's balance of abandon and constraint.
 The process includes live painting of people and objects combined with photography to create the final artwork.
 The artist resides in New York City.

 Dan Eldon was born in London, England in 1970.
 At the age of seven, a family move to Nairobi, Kenya ignited a lifelong fascination with the land and the people of Africa.
 Accompanying his journalist mother on her interviews, he observed the power of media to inform and inspire.
 His father’s work with local community leaders taught him how to transform ideas into action.
 As a teenager, Dan combined his passion for art, adventure and activism into a personal philosophy that he called, “Safari as a way of Life.”